 Other delicious soups on A Meal In Mind:

 My favorite small kitchen appliance is the Cuisinart Stick Blender.
 I use it any time I’m pureeing a soup or sauce.
-Lightweight, easy to assemble and clean.
+Lightweight, easy to assemble and to clean.

 My favorite olive oil is the California Olive Ranch oil.
 Great flavor and I know it’s certified.